felipenoris/XLSX.jl/docs/src/formatting.md

 ### Illustrating the different approaches

-To illustrate the differences between applying `setAttribute`, `setUniformAttribute` and `setUinformStyle`, consider the following worksheet, whice has very hetrogeneous formatting across the three cells:
+To illustrate the differences between applying `setAttribute`, `setUniformAttribute` and `setUinformStyle`, consider the following worksheet, which has very hetrogeneous formatting across the three cells:

 ![image|320x500](./images/multicell.png)